 The core is like a canister with a top, bottom, and sides that wrap around.
 It’s a pressure system and breathing is how you regulate it.
 When working with athletes, postpartum women, or de-conditioned adults utilizing the breath can be the key connection to a more functional core.
 Having a core that functions well under load because the entire pressure system is integrated and efficient is the ultimate goal.

 Increased intra-abdominal pressure on the pelvic floor looks like grunting while bearing down; breathing stops, the throat closes, the abdominal muscles tense, and pressure is placed in an inferior direction.
-Studies show when the respiratory demand is increased, the pelvic floor and deep core muscles show decreased activity.
-Postural activity is also reduced when respiratory demand increases.
-Therefore holding your breath combined with increased pressure on the pelvic floor can lead to a cascade of symptoms.

 Did you know pelvic floor muscle activity increases before heel strike during a run or walk?
 That means it is preparing the core for greater impact.
 It’s anticipating the load.
 This is good news because running and jumping don’t always have to result in leaking.